-As if there weren’t enough theories and concepts regarding different personality types, Japanese came up with a new personality type concept of their own – blood type personality system.
-But wait, this isn’t exactly a new thing!
+As if there weren’t enough theories regarding different personality types, the Japanese came up with a new personality typing system of their own – the blood type personality model.

 Blood Type A Personality Type

 While they may seem calm on the outside, they often suffer from inner turmoil and anxiety.

-To be liked by others they bottle up their emotions, which takes its toll on their nervous system.
+To be liked by others, they bottle up their emotions, which takes its toll on their nervous system.
 It is beneficial for them to take time alone and rest well.

 Blood Type Personality B

-Outgoing and friendly, this type is people person.
-Unlike type A, type B doesn’t do that at expense of their own feelings and well-being; it comes to them naturally, without any effort.
+Unlike type As, type Bs don’t do that at the expense of their own feelings and well-being; it comes to them naturally, without any effort.

-People with blood type B personality type rely on their intuition and trust themselves.
+People with blood type B personalities rely on their intuition and trust themselves.

-Talking about discrimination, Korean women consider men with blood type B personality not suitable for marriage due to their playful and flirty disposition.
+Talking about discrimination, Korean women do not consider men with blood type B personalities to be suitable for marriage due to their playful and flirtatious dispositions.

 Blood Type AB Personality

 Despite their love for freedom and independent thinking, they don’t have any issues when it comes to relationships and are quite popular.

 Blood Type O Personality Type

 While they are usually liked by other people, they are somewhat loners and need a lot of time alone.

 Typically, type O is physically strong and can find success in sports.

-Check out also Your Ideal Partner’s Height According to Dr Pawlowski
+- Your Ideal Partner’s Height According to Dr Pawlowski

 Online CBT Platform to Help Deal with Relationship Problems, Anxiety, Depression, Addiction, and More.
 Includes professional follow-up by a CBT therapist.
 Click here to get started.